How to Forecast an Employee Benefits Budget

 Another expense to watch out for is the Cadillac Tax, a tax on high-value health care plans that could go into effect in 2022.
 Coverage providers would have to pay an excise tax of as much as 40% on the value of health insurance benefits that exceeds $11,200 for self-only plans and $30,150 for full family coverage plans.

 Determine Costs of Benefits Versus Costs of Penalties

-Now the company can determine if it will cost more to provide employees with benefits or to pay the penalties incurred by violating the provisions of the ACA.
+Companies can determine whether it will cost more to provide employees with benefits or to pay the penalties incurred by violating the employer shared responsibility provisions of the ACA.

-Consult With an Advisor
+Consult With an HR Advisor

-Present the Budget to Executives
+Present the Forecast to the Budget Prime